-We compared the proportions of gender and racial groups in high-potential programs and succession plans to the proportions in the employee populations in each one of the companies we studied.19 This enabled us to estimate the selection ratio for each group and consequently determine if women or racial minorities are being selected into high-potential programs and succession plans at a lower rate in that company.
-U.S. federal enforcement agencies have asserted that unintentional discrimination exists if the selection ratio of a protected group (i.e., women and racial minorities) is less than 80% of the selection ratio of a non-protected group.20 applicant pool that might feed such programs.
+We compared the proportions of gender and racial groups in high-potential programs and succession plans to the proportions in the employee populations in each one of the companies we studied.
+This enabled us to estimate the selection ratio for each group and consequently determine if women or racial minorities are being selected into high-potential programs and succession plans at a lower rate in that company.
+U.S. federal enforcement agencies have asserted that unintentional discrimination exists if the selection ratio of a protected group (i.e., women and racial minorities) is less than 80% of the selection ratio of a non-protected group.

-We found unintentional discrimination against women in 42% of organizations for highpotential selection and 47% for succession planning.
+We found unintentional discrimination against women in 42% of organizations for high-potential selection and 47% for succession planning.
 In these organizations, women are being selected as high-potentials or successors from among female employees at a significantly lower rate than men from among male employees, exposing the organizations to legal risk.